 Mining Bees, sometimes called chimney bees, usually grow to be between 12 and 17 mm long.
 There are many species of mining bees, some having bright colors and others having more drab colors.
 Many species are reddish-gold in color.
 Some species are yellow and black in color, and are sometimes mistaken for bumblebees.
 Mining bees are solitary and build their individual nests underground.
 Each female will dig a tunnel a few inches into the ground.
 Then, she will dig multiple brood chambers off of the original tunnel.
 From the surface, the nest will look like a hole surrounded by loose dirt.
 Mining bee nests are often mistaken for anthills or earthworm mounds.

 Sweat Bees typically only grow to be ¾ inch long and they have slender bodies.
 In terms of color, they are either bright metallic green or brownish-black with bands of light colored hair on their abdomens.
 Sweat bees are attracted to the salty components of human sweat, which is where they get their name.
-They don’t usually sting unless they get pinched in places like the back of the knee.
+Sweat bees do have stingers, but they don’t usually sting unless they are disturbed, for instance if they get pinched in places somewhere like the back of the knee.
+Sweat bee stings look like small welts that may be painful, irritated, or itchy.
 Sweat bees are solitary and usually build their nests underground in sunny, dry areas, sometimes occupying abandoned rodent burrows.
 Occasionally they will also build their nests in softwood.

 Bees and wasps each have their own significance in the process of pollination, and their nests should be left alone if they are in remote areas.
 If their nests are on or near a home or business, though, they should be dealt with before they can cause any real harm.
 If you have any questions about wasps or bees on your property, visit Excel’s wasp and bee FAQ pages, or call one of our experts today.